Missing link between the 2D Quantum Hall problem and 1D quasicrystals: Introduction

 The class of quasiperiodic Hamiltonians covered in this paper are tight-binding single electron models with diagonal and off-diagonal terms of the form

 where the parameters $t_{i}$ and $\epsilon_{i}$ vary in space quasiperiodically.
 The spin indices have been suppressed as they do not play a significant role in our discussion.
 For almost periodic 1D systems, which include the above models, there is a ``gap labeling theorem" due to Bellissard and coworkers \cite{bellissardgap} which states that all their spectral gaps can be indexed by integers -- the gap labels.
 In the last decade or so of research on topological quasicrystals, the meaning of these gap labels has been clarified, and they have even been observed experimentally \cite{tanese,dareau}.
 In particular, the topological equivalence between the Fibonacci and the Aubry-André-Harper models was shown, and used in a topological pumping experiment \cite{kraus}.
 We show by explicit construction of the Fibonacci-Hall Hamiltonian, that bands and gaps evolve continuously from the 2D QH band structure to those of the 1D quasicrystal.
-For finite periodic approximants, band Chern numbers are computed by a standard real space method due to Loring and Hastings \cite{loring}.
+For finite periodic approximants, band Chern numbers are exactly found by a standard method \cite{loring}.
 We show that the gap labels deduced from the band Chern numbers are consistent with known values deduced using the gap labeling theorem.
-The phase space of the model has a Lifshitz type transition.
+The phase space of the model has Lifshitz type transitions.
 In the open system, we show that edge states appear in the topological region of the phase diagram and that they disappear at the topological transition into the trivial state.

-The connection between 1D and 2D is shown here for the case of the Fibonacci quasicrystal which based on the golden mean.
-It can be readily generalized to other 1D quasicrystals, notably those based on the so-called metallic means \cite{footnote}.
-More interestingly the quasicrystal-Quantum Hall correspondence could in principle be extended to higher dimensional quasiperiodic tilings.
-It would be interesting to investigate their connection to a 4D Quantum Hall problem.
-The links between the two systems would allow for direct computations of higher order Chern numbers, with implications for non-linear transport coefficients that could be experimentally measured.
+The quasicrystal-Quantum Hall correspondence can be readily generalized to other 1D quasicrystals.
+It could be extended to higher dimensions, allowing for direct computations of higher order Chern numbers, with implications for experimentally measurable transport coefficients.